 Weight loss tablets

-You should only purchase medicinal treatments for weight loss from a trusted source that is affiliated with a legitimate brand.
+You should only purchase medical treatments for weight loss from a trusted source that is affiliated with a legitimate brand.
 There is also very little evidence to support the efficiency of herbal weight loss remedies.

-In extreme circumstances, surgery may be a necessary measure to help with weight loss.
+In some circumstances, surgery may be a necessary measure to help with weight loss.
 Surgical procedures can either be done on the NHS or privately, but are usually only suitable for people with a BMI of more than 40, or those with a BMI over 35 who also have serious health issues like type 2 diabetes or high blood pressure.

 - gastric bypass, where the size of the stomach is reduced, with similar effects to the gastric band

 Surgical options for weight loss should only be considered as a last resort, and you should bear in mind that they require drastic lifestyle changes after surgery, including a diet and exercise plans.
 As with all surgery, they come with their own set of risks.
-If you feel that surgery may be the only option for you, you should consult your regular GP.
+If you feel that surgery may be the only option for you, you should consult your GP.

 Visit our weight loss clinic to learn more about Xenical.